mindfulme/PractiseT/README.md

 # Practise Discrete Math
-"4 discrete" is not working
+"4 discrete" does not work